Ilfracombe: Ilfracombe's fires

 The Great Fire of Ilfracombe started at 12:40 a.m. on the night of 28 July 1896 in the basement of Mr William Cole's ironmongers and furniture shop on the corner of Portland Street and Fore Street.
 The local volunteer fire brigade had it under control by the following morning.
 The fire brigade's entire equipment was a manual Merryweather engine, a hose-reel cart and one telescopic ladder on wheels.
 In total thirty five houses and business premises and their contents were destroyed.
 Later that year the fire brigade crew were presented with medals and £2 each at a dinner in their honour at the Royal Clarence Hotel.
 The damage was estimated at the times at between £80,000 and £100,000.

 The same area of the town was struck by fire twice during the 1980s.
-First on 12 December 1981 Draper's paint store in the upper story of the building on the corner of Portland Street and Fore Street, this fire was contained quickly, however fumes from the burning paint meant much of the local area was evacuated during the night.
+On 12 December 1981, Draper's paint store in the upper story of the building on the corner of Portland Street and Fore Street, this fire was contained quickly, however fumes from the burning paint meant much of the local area was evacuated during the night.
 The second much larger fire started at 2:30 am on the night of 2 September 1983 in the shopping arcade under the Candar Hotel.
 In this fire one life was lost.
-Both of these fires drew parallels to the Great Fire in the media of the time.
 The Candar Arcade site became the Candar sheltered residential apartments (the opening of Candar apartments was the last public engagement performed by Charles and Diana, as the Prince and Princess of Wales in 1992.

-Other fires in Ilfracombe include: On 17 May 1985 the Beacon Castle was devastated by fire.
-On 5 August 1991 the Mount Hotel was destroyed by fire.
-On 24 January 2001 the Hotel Cecil; 14 January 2004 the arcade on the seafront near Susan Day Residential Home was destroyed by fire.
-On 17 November 2004 and 13 February 2005 the Cliffe Hydro suffered from fires.